All You Need To Know About

 Is sales experience required?

 While previous sales experience is advantageous, it isn’t mandatory to start in the insurance industry.
-However, a strong background in sales is helpful in any industry.
+Still, a strong background in sales is helpful.
 Since something is better than nothing, any experience selling products to companies will come in handy.

 Most of the time, new agents learn on the job and receive relevant training to become better insurance sales agents.
 So, there are ample opportunities for learning about insurance sales.